Michelle Smallmon is a name that rings a bell for sports fans across the United States.

 Rise at 101ESPN: Finding Her Voice

 Now, she co-hosts “Unsportsmanlike,” airing from 6 to 10 a.m.
-ET every weekday.
-Alongside Evan Cohen and Chris Canty, she brings sports talk to life for millions.
+ET every weekday alongside Evan Cohen and Chris Canty.
+The show is simulcast on ESPN2 and ESPNU, which expands her reach to both radio listeners and television viewers.

 Career Achievements: Making Her Mark

-Beyond radio, Michelle has been the in-game host for the St. Louis Battlehawks of the XFL, bringing football back to her city, and has hosted events like New Year’s Eve at Ballpark Village and the USBWA dinner at the Missouri Athletic Club, interviewing college basketball stars.
+Cross-Platform Presence: Beyond radio, Michelle has been the in-game host for the St. Louis Battlehawks of the XFL, and she has done extensive video work with the city’s MLS team, St. Louis City SC.
+She has hosted high-profile events like New Year’s Eve at Ballpark Village and the USBWA dinner at the Missouri Athletic Club, interviewing college basketball stars.

-Add in her charity work with groups like The Young Professionals for the St. Louis Zoo and The Little Bit Foundation, and you see a woman who’s all about giving back.
-Her net worth?
-Around $1.5 million as of 2025, thanks to her radio gigs, endorsements, and hustle.
+Charity Work: I admire her commitment to giving back.
+She has sat on the board of several charities, including The Young Professionals for the St. Louis Zoo and The Little Bit Foundation, which aids in breaking down barriers to learning.
+Her net worth is estimated to be around $1.5 million as of 2025, thanks to her national radio gigs, endorsements, and hustle.

-Michelle’s close to her family, though.
-She posts pics with her parents and siblings on Instagram, showing off their bond.
+Michelle is extremely close to her family, though.
+She posts pictures with her parents on Instagram, showing off their bond.
 Sunday dinners with Tony and Robin were a big deal before she moved, and she still cherishes those roots.

 Her Love for St. Louis: A City Girl at Heart